What are cookies?

 However, you are able to disable our cookies if you choose.
 If you do so, you may find that certain parts of our website do not work at all, or do not work correctly.

 If you would like to disable advertising cookies, which remember your browsing habits and try and display relevant advertising when you load our pages, you can visit http://www.youronlinechoices.com/uk/your-ad-choices.
 If you choose to turn off these cookies you will still see advertising on the internet but it may not be tailored to your interests.
 It does not mean that you won't be served any advertisements whilst you are online.
 Whilst many companies involved in using advertising cookies and serving online behavioural advertising appear at the above link, not all do.
 Therefore, even if you choose to turn off cookies used by all of the companies listed, you may still receive some advertising cookies and some tailored advertisements from other companies.

 You can also manage this type of cookie in the privacy settings on the web browser you are using.
 Please see below for more information.

 You can disable and/or delete all types of cookies by using your browser settings.
 Cookies are generally easy to disable and/or delete but how you do so varies from browser to browser.
 The "help" function within your browser should tell you how to do it.
 The best way may be to close your browser and then search for "cookie folder" or "cookie manager" or simply "cookie".

-Copyright © 2019 Clarus Direct.
+Copyright © 2020 Clarus Direct, LLC.
 All rights reserved.